-A major part of Cronulla's allure are the beaches and bays.
 Cronulla is considered one of the Shire's most vibrant jewels, it's the beach culture that sets the place apart.

-From summer through winter, mornings are for marching along the Esplanade, diving into the sea pools and enjoying some of Sydney's less-trampled bays and beaches.
+From Summer through Winter, mornings are for marching along the Esplanade, diving into the sea pools and enjoying some of Sydney's less-trampled bays and beaches.

 If you slow down and simply watch the day unfurl you will see an endless stream of joggers striding along the Esplanade to Salmon Haul, the diehard sunbakers who colonise the sun-loungers year-round and the surfers paddling out to their favourite peak in the early morning light.